Last updated on September 24th, 2019 at 12:34 pm

 MacArthur Beach also features picnic grounds, a playground and a nice short hike, the Satinleaf Nature Trail.
 (If you don’t know the satinleaf tree, it’s worth taking the walk to admire its bronze-satin leaves.)

-MacArthur Beach State Park is named for its previous owner, the philanthropist John D. MacArthur, who donated this treasure to be a public park.
+MacArthur Beach State Park is named for its previous owner, the philanthropist John D. MacArthur, who donated this treasure, 438 acres, to be a public park.

 Useful information for visiting MacArthur Beach State Park